 What can they eat if plants are dormant and other animals that they prey on may be less likely to be out and about?

 Do certain animals change their coats or other parts of their bodies to help survive?

 Do animals change their behaviors when it is cold outside?

 Ask your child to consider what would help him to live outside during winter?
 What changes to his body or what behaviors would be necessary to survive?
-We humans have already adapted by building ourselves warm shelters and developing warm clothing to protect us from the elements, but what if we hadn’t figured out how to do that?
+We, humans, have already adapted by building ourselves warm shelters and warm clothing to protect us from the elements, but what if we hadn’t figured out how to do that?
 How might we survive if we had to exist outside as other animals do?

 If your child mentions an animal’s coat or fur, ask what might change (thickness, color, patterns).
-If she is thinking about paws (or feet), what might change for winter or help to walk on snow and ice?
+If she is thinking about paws (or feet), what might change for winter?
 Eyes, ears, sleep patterns, or diet are also good topics to steer your child’s attention to in thinking about adaptation.
 How might these be affected by colder temperatures or less sunlight?